Education

 About

-The Civil Discourse Project was founded to develop engaged, informed, and skilled 5th-12th graders who model civil discourse as a hallmark of American democracy.
+The Civil Discourse Program was founded to develop engaged, informed, and skilled students who model civil discourse as a hallmark of American democracy.
 We support students who can effectively use logic, evidence, and personality to communicate their ideas and respectfully persuade others, just as Ronald Reagan did throughout his life, through three competitive opportunities.

 Ronald Reagan Debate Series

-The Ronald Reagan Debate Series, formerly known as the Great Communicator Debate Series, challenges students in grades 9-12, emulates the style of presidential debates of old, emphasizing practical communication skills like civility, personality, humor and story telling.
+The Ronald Reagan Debate Series challenges students in grades 9-12, emulates the style of presidential debates of old, emphasizing practical communication skills like civility, personality, humor and story telling.

 We are excited to share with you an exciting new and free opportunity that builds public speaking skills and civic engagement.
 The Ronald Reagan Oratory Competition brings President Reagan’s words back to life through today's youth.